Own-Data-Privateer/hoardy-web/tool/README.md

 - error handling:
   - `--errors {fail,skip,ignore}`
   : when an error occurs:
-    - `fail`: report failure and stop the execution (default)
+    - `fail`: report failure and stop the execution; default
     - `skip`: report failure but skip the reqres that produced it from the output and continue
     - `ignore`: `skip`, but don't report the failure

-- filters:
+- filters; both can be specified at the same time, both can be specified multiple times, both use the same expression format as `wrrarms get --expr` (which see), the resulting logical expression that will checked is `(O1 or O2 or ... or (A1 and A2 and ...))`, where `O1`, `O2`, ... are the arguments to `--or`s and `A1`, `A2`, ... are the arguments to `--and`s:
   - `--or EXPR`
-  : only output paths to reqres which match any of these expressions...
+  : only output paths to reqres which match any of these expressions
   - `--and EXPR`
-  : ... and all of these expressions, both can be specified multiple times, both use the same expression format as `wrrarms get --expr`, which see
+  : only output paths to reqres which match all of these expressions

 - output:
   - `-l, --lf-terminated`
-  : terminate output absolute paths of matching WRR files with `\n` (LF) newline characters (default)
+  : terminate output absolute paths of matching WRR files with `\n` (LF) newline characters; default
   - `-z, --zero-terminated`
   : terminate output absolute paths of matching WRR files with `\0` (NUL) bytes

 - file system path ordering:
   - `--paths-given-order`
-  : `argv` and `--stdin0` `PATH`s are processed in the order they are given (default)
+  : `argv` and `--stdin0` `PATH`s are processed in the order they are given; default
   - `--paths-sorted`
   : `argv` and `--stdin0` `PATH`s are processed in lexicographic order
   - `--paths-reversed`